nedelec/preconfig/README.md

 - model.xml.tpl --> model0000.xml, model0001.xml, model0002.xml, etc.

 The width of the variable part (default=4) can be changed on the command line.
-For example, to specify a width of 2, simply add "-2".
+For instance, to specify a width of 2, simply invoke "preconfig -2 ...".

 # Syntax

     preconfig [OPTIONS] TEMPLATE_FILE [ADDITIONAL_TEMPLATE_FILES]

 ## Options

    - if a positive integer REPEAT is specified, each template file will be processed REPEAT times, for example: `preconfig 3 config.cym.tpl` will parse the template three times and generate three times more files.

-- if the name of an existing directory is specified, files will be created in this directory, for example: `preconfig config_dir config.cym.tpl`
+   - if the path to an existing directory is specified, files will be created in this directory, for example: `preconfig dir config.cym.tpl`

    - DEFINITIONS can be specified on the command line as 'name=value' or 'name=sequence', with no space around the '='.
 They are added to the dictionary used to evaluate the code snippets found inside the template file, for example: `preconfig n_molecules=100 config.cym.tpl`

-- if a negative integer is specified, this will affect the naming of the files, for example: `preconfig -3 config.cym.tpl` will create 'config001.cym', etc.
+   - if a negative integer is specified, this will set the width of the integer that is used to build the file namess.
+   For example: `preconfig -2 config.cym.tpl` will create 'config00.cym', etc.

-- if a '-' is specified, this will suppress all accessory output
+   - if a '-' is specified, all accessory output is suppressed

    - if a '+' is specified, more detailed information on the parsing is provided.

-- if 'log' is specified, a file 'log.csv' will be created containing one line for each file made, with a list of substitutions operated for this file.
+   - if '++' or 'log' is specified, a file 'log.csv' will be created containing one line for each file created, containing the substitutions operated for this file.

-- if 'help' is specified, this documentation will be printed.
+   - if '--help' is specified, this documentation will be printed.

 ## Code Snippets

-Any plain Python code can be embedded in the file, and functions from the [Random Module](https://docs.python.org/library/random.html) can be used.
+Any plain python code can be embedded in the file, and functions from the [Random Module](https://docs.python.org/library/random.html) can be used.
-It is possible to use multiple bracketed expressions in the same file, and to define variables in the Python environment.
+It is possible to use multiple bracketed expressions in the same file, and to define variables in the python environment.
 An integer 'n', starting at zero and corresponding to the file being generated is automatically defined.

 ### Example 1